jbroadway/search/README.md

-This is a site search app written for the [Elefant CMS](http://github.com/jbroadway/elefant) powered by [IndexTank](http://indextank.com/).
+This is a site search app written for the [Elefant CMS](http://github.com/jbroadway/elefant) powered by [ElasticSearch](http://www.elasticsearch.org/) or [IndexTank](https://github.com/linkedin/indextank-engine).

 To install:

 \1.
 Unzip it into your apps folder
 \2.
-Edit the apps/search/conf/config.php and add your IndexTank credentials
+Edit the apps/search/conf/config.php and add your ElasticSearch servers or IndexTank credentials
 \3.
 Add the following hooks to your global `conf/config.php`:

 ```